 The half divergence angle of the beam is given by:

-Here, zis the Rayleigh range of the beam given by:
+Here, zR is the Rayleigh range of the beam given by:

 The phase radius of curvature of the beam is a function of the distance from the beam waist, z: